Edwin Stanton: Early days in office

 Under Cameron, the War Department had earned the moniker "the lunatic asylum."
 The department was barely respected among soldiers or government officials, and its authority was routinely disregarded.
-The army's generals held the brunt of the operating authority in the military, while the President and the War Department interceded only in exceptional circumstances.
-The department also had strained relations with Congress, especially Representative John Fox Potter, head of the House's "Committee on Loyalty of Federal employees", which sought to root out Confederate sympathizers in the government.
+The generals wielded operating authority in the army, while the President and the War Department intervened only in exceptional circumstances.
+The department also had strained relations with Congress, especially Representative John Fox Potter, head of the House "Committee on Loyalty of Federal employees", which sought to root out Confederate sympathizers in the government.
 Potter had prodded Cameron to remove about fifty individuals he suspected of Confederate sympathies; Cameron had paid him no mind.

 Stanton was sworn in on January 20.
 Immediately, he set about repairing the fractious relationship between Congress and the War Department.
 Stanton met with Potter on his first day as secretary, and on the same day, dismissed four persons whom Potter deemed unsavory.
 This was well short of the fifty people Potter wanted gone from the department, but he was nonetheless pleased.
 Stanton also met with Senator Benjamin Wade and his Joint Committee on the Conduct of the War.
 The committee was a necessary and fruitful ally; it had subpoena power, thus allowing it to acquire information Stanton could not, and could help Stanton remove War Department staffers.
 Wade and his committee were happy to find an ally in the executive branch, and met with Stanton often thereafter.
 Stanton made a number of organizational changes within the department as well.
-He appointed John Tucker, an executive at the Philadelphia and Reading Railroad, and Peter H. Watson, his partner in the reaper case, to be his assistant secretaries, and had the staff at the department expanded by over sixty employees.
-Further, Stanton appealed to the Senate to cease appointments of military officials until he could review the more than 1,400 individuals up for promotion.
+He appointed John Tucker, an executive at the Philadelphia & Reading Railroad, and Peter H. Watson, his partner in the reaper case, to be his assistant secretaries, and had the staff at the department expanded by over sixty employees.
+Further, Stanton appealed to the Senate to cease appointments of military officers until he could review the more than 1,400 individuals up for promotion.
 Hitherto, military promotions were a spoils system, where individuals favorable to the administration were given promotions, regardless of merit.
 This ceased under Stanton.